Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model Verification and Validation

-The two scaling approaches (acoustic and diffusive) are evaluated in \cref{fig:Convergence_study_2D} for both low and high $\mathbf{Da}$.
-The spatial and temporal resolution can be calculated as $\Delta x = 1/L$ and $\Delta t = 1/T$, respectively.
-In the first case, with $\mathbf{Da}=0.001$, is indicative of a scenario in which diffusion dominates the reaction.
-The latter case, with $\mathbf{Da}=1000$, provides the opposite situation in which the diffusion terms dominate the reaction behaviour.
+The two scaling approaches (acoustic and diffusive) are evaluated in \cref{fig:Convergence_study_2D} for both the proper and naive (assuming $\phi = \tilde{\phi}$) discretization of the source term, $Q$.
+The spatial and temporal resolutions are calculated as $\Delta x = 1/L$ and $\Delta t = 1/T$, respectively.
 In both scenarios, the proposed scheme provided second-order convergence with respect to the grid spacing.
-However, when diffusive scaling is applied, the spatial discretisation error dominates (see Fig.~\ref{fig:error_landscape}) which manifests as first-order dependence of error on time step.
+However, when the diffusive scaling is applied, the spatial discretisation error dominates (see Fig.~\ref{fig:error_landscape}) which manifests as first-order dependence of the error on the time step.
 To understand the impact these convergence rates have in practice, the $\mathcal{L}_2$ error norm is shown as a function of the computational cost, defined as $CPU_{cost} = TL^2$, in \cref{fig:Convergence_study_2D}.
-Assuming that the simulation parameters will be maintained within the stability regime of the LBM (namely, $U_{max} \ll 0.1$, $\omega < 2$), one may conclude that for a given set of dimensionless numbers, it is more computationally effective to use acoustic scaling for mesh refinement, and diffusive scaling for mesh rarefaction.
+Assuming that the simulation parameters will be maintained within the stability regime of the \ac{LBM} (namely, $U_{max} \ll 0.1$, $\omega < 2$), one may conclude that for a given set of dimensionless numbers, it is more computationally effective to use acoustic scaling for mesh refinement, and diffusive scaling for mesh rarefaction.
 It is noted here, however, that a domain-specific simulation may affect the scaling approach.
-For example, one may prefer to use diffusive scaling in the simulation of flow through a porous medium as the effective boundary location is known to be effected by the choice of relaxation frequency \cite{Pan2006,Regulski2015}.
+For example, one may prefer to use diffusive scaling in the simulation of flow through a porous medium as the effective boundary location is known to be affected by the choice of relaxation frequency \cite{Pan2006,Regulski2015}.